 Introduction

-Color plays a crucial role in design, influencing not only aesthetics but also the emotional impact of a space.
-This article delves into the various aspects of color harmony, from the striking contrasts of complementary colors to the soothing effects of analogous hues, while also considering practical factors like climate and architectural style in roof color selection.
+Color is super important in design.
+It affects not just how things look, but also how we feel in a space.
+This article explores different aspects of color harmony, like the bold contrasts of complementary colors and the calming effects of analogous hues.
+We’ll also look at practical things to consider, like climate and architectural style when choosing roof colors.

 Exploring the Fundamentals of Color Harmony